 - One pastor

-- Small group of people stay there so the church survives
+- A small group of people stays there, so the church survives

 - Use programs just to maintain the church

 - Most of the people want the church to remain small